-Dogs with the coco genotype will produce dark brown pigment instead of black in both their hair and skin.No co alleles, notDogs with the Nco genotype will produce black pigment, but can pass the co allele on to their puppies.expressed (NN)Dogs that have the coco genotype as well as the bb genotype at the B locus are generally a lighter brownthan dogs that have the Bbb or BB genotypes at the B locus.
+Dogs with the coco genotype will produce dark brown pigment instead of black in both their hair and skin.
+Dogs with the Nco genotype will produce black pigment, but can pass the co allele on to their puppies.
+Dogs that have the coco genotype as well as the bb genotype at the B locus are generally a lighter brown than dogs that have the Bbb or BB genotypes at the B locus.